 6. If a good piece of jewelry that you wear daily -- such as a wedding ring -- causes a reaction, ask a jeweler about having it plated in a less-allergic metal, such as platinum.

-7. If you're extremely sensitive to nickel, you may also need to avoid nickel-rich foods such as fish and chocolate.
+7. If you're extremely sensitive to nickel, you may also need to avoid nickel-rich foods such as mixed nuts and chocolate.